Borlotti Beans With Sautéed Baby Kale

 From Canal House Cooks Every Day

 From Canal House Cooks Every Day by Melissa Hamilton and Christopher Hirsheimer.
 Reprinted with permission by Andrews McMeel Publishing.
 Copyright 2012.
-Photograph by Christopher Hirsheimer.
+Photography by Christopher Hirsheimer.

 This recipe is from Canal House Cooks Every Day, written by Christopher Hirsheimer and Melissa Hamilton, with photos by Ms. Hirsheimer and illustrations by Ms. Hamilton.